BlogAssessmentOnline Aptitude Tests- Explore Top Tools for Automated Scoring

 2. Rule-based scoring for open-ended or descriptive responses

-Rather than subjective grading, rule-based logic checks for the inclusion of key concepts, structured arguments, or predefined criteria—ideal for writing tests or problem-solving caselets.
+Rather than subjective grading, rule-based logic checks for the inclusion of key concepts, structured arguments, or predefined criteria, which is ideal for writing tests or problem-solving cases.

 3. Real-time dashboards that visualize performance by category